nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Adding remarks with non-existent patient ID

    1. Test case: `addR z/9999 r/Condition improving.` (where patient ID 9999 does not exist)
    Expected: No remarks are added.
 An error message "Unable to add remarks!
-Check the id entered!" is displayed, indicating that the patient ID is invalid.
+Check the ID entered!" is displayed, indicating that the patient ID is invalid.

 1. Adding empty remarks